Tracker · The Money

 Races

-TBD — no spending reported yet
+TBD, no spending reported yet

 A second, separate political channel from Anthropic's $20M Public First donation.
-Anthropic now maintains two distinct political operations — one through a nonprofit network, one through direct employee contributions.
+Anthropic now maintains two distinct political operations, one through a nonprofit network, one through direct employee contributions.

-Raised
+Raised (reported)

 Undisclosed

-Cash on hand
+Cash on hand (reported)

 Backers